SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 2. Then, you can search for a specific collection or select **browse the collections** option.
 It'll direct you to a set of collections based on what you've searched for.

 3. Select the collection which you want to view.
 Then it'll direct you to the collection's home page.
-You can select the engineered region, which you want to view.
+You can select the resource, which you want to view.

-4. On the engineered region's page, you'll be able to view to view the following parameters in this order:
+4. On the resource's page, you'll be able to view to view the following parameters in this order:

-* Name: Represents the name of that particular engineered region.
+* Name: Represents the name of that particular resource.

-* ID and version: The next line represents the ID and the version of that engineered region.
+* ID and version: The next line represents the ID and the version of that resource.
 Every engineered region has a specific ID associated with it and a version which represents the number of time; it has been modified.

-* Generated from: Represents the source from where that engineered design had been generated from.
+* Generated from: Represents the source from where that resource had been generated from.

 * Then, we've got five clickable options, that are:
 1. **Download**